ygchavez/cse15l-lab-reports/lab-report-5-week-10.md

 Expected Output: `[ "/bar*" ]`

 For this test there is no valid link as there are characters between the brackets and parentheses and the second one is missing a parentheses.
 The method should return an empty array.

+### Incorrect Implementation
 My implementation could be fixed by adding a split statement on the substring, checking if the second param is a valid string and passing the first element i.e. if the substring follows ```<link> ["optional hover text"]``` where the quotes are necessary.

 ![Image](img15.png)